ItsMonarch04/crash-course/docs/LIMITATIONS.md

   campaigns stay in the hundreds-of-runs-per-second range.
 Linearizability verdicts are therefore statements about short histories under many seeds, not about long-running sessions.
-- Generated fault plans have a fixed shape per profile.
-The seed varies fault timing, the workload, network delays, and which voter a membership change removes, but not the set of faults itself.
-Broader fault search is an enhancement track, not a property of the current campaigns.
+- Uniform campaign fault plans have a fixed shape per profile.
+The seed varies timing, workload, network delays, and membership target.
+The separate coverage-guided search mutates typed plan timing toward novel trace n-grams;
+  it does not turn uniform campaign counts into coverage claims.
 - The current `cc-bench` driver is a reproducible local-state harness.
 It does not publish production performance claims, and all-local loopback replication would make network latency unrealistically low.